 - The 6-month rule: Most major banks won't open accounts for residents in Japan less than 6 months — an anti-money-laundering measure

-- Required documents: Residence Card (current address), passport, My Number, personal seal (or signature), proof of address
+- Required documents: Residence Card (current address), passport, My Number (card or juminhyo with My Number printed), signature (personal seal optional at Yucho), proof of address

 - Critical first step: Register your address at the local ward office within 14 days of arrival